AleKY-G/TRAR-Feature-Extraction/README.md

 | X-101    | 4.3 | <a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-101/X-101.pth">model</a>&nbsp;\| &nbsp;<a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-101/metrics.json">metrics</a>&nbsp;\| &nbsp;<a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-101/X-101-features.tgz">features</a> |
 | X-152    | 4.7 | <a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-152/X-152.pth">model</a>&nbsp;\| &nbsp;<a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-152/metrics.json">metrics</a>&nbsp;\| &nbsp;<a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-152/X-152-features.tgz">features</a> |
 | X-152++  | 3.7 | <a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-152pp/X-152pp.pth">model</a>&nbsp;\| &nbsp;<a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-152pp/metrics.json">metrics</a>&nbsp;\| &nbsp;<a href="https://dl.fbaipublicfiles.com/grid-feats-vqa/X-152pp/X-152pp-features.tgz">features</a> |

+## Some Addition of this Fork

+- json-file builder: help you to build your own json file with coco format for extracting features
+- some annotations help you to control the extraction process with your own style

+#### Usage

+- use [json_file_builder.py](https://github.com/rentainhe/grid-feats-vqa/blob/master/json_file_builder.py) to build the `json` file of your own dataset, you only need two params
+  - __file_path__: where is the original image file
+  - __save_path__: where to store you json file (example: '/example.json')
+- register your own dataset in [detectron2.data.datasets.builtin.py](https://github.com/facebookresearch/detectron2/blob/master/detectron2/data/datasets/builtin.py) , this file is under your own virtual environments and then do the extraction

 ## License